hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 {:.grid}

 For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) constrains the choices for `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number.
 When claiming conformance to the AU Core Patient Profile:
-- AU Core Responder **SHALL** correctly populate `Patient.identifier` with an IHI, or Medicare Care Number, or DVA Number, or any combination of them
+- AU Core Responder **SHALL** correctly populate `Patient.identifier` with an IHI, or Medicare Care Number, or DVA Number, or any combination of them.
-- AU Core Requester **SHALL** accept Patient resource if `Patient.identifier` is present containing any IHI, Medicare Care Number, or DVA Number identifier type.
+- AU Core Requester **SHALL** accept Patient resource if `Patient.identifier` is present containing any valid value.
+A valid value may be an IHI, Medicare Care Number, or DVA Number identifier, or may be some other allowed identifier.

 Systems **MAY** support populating and processing other identifiers, but this is not a requirement of AU Core.

 ##### Must Support - Choice of Profile Elements

 A resource may support two elements that are used to indicate a reason, e.g. `Encounter.reasonCode` and `Encounter.reasonReference` in the profile [AU Core Encounter](StructureDefinition-au-core-encounter.html).
 In such cases, the
-- AU Core Responder **SHALL** correctly populate at least one element allowed by the profile,
+- AU Core Responder **SHALL** correctly populate at least one element allowed by the profile.
 - AU Core Requester **SHALL** accept resource without error if any element allowed by the profile is present.

 The table below lists the applicable profiles and elements in AU Core.